puppeteer/puppeteer/CONTRIBUTING.md

 ## Code Style

 - Coding style is fully defined in [`.eslintrc`](https://github.com/puppeteer/puppeteer/blob/main/.eslintrc.js) and we automatically format our code with [Prettier](https://prettier.io).
-- It's recommended to set-up Prettier into your editor, or you can run `npm run eslint-fix` to automatically format any files.
+- It's recommended to set-up Prettier into your editor, or you can run `npm run eslint:fix` to automatically format any files.
 - If you're working in a JS file, code should be annotated with [closure annotations](https://github.com/google/closure-compiler/wiki/Annotating-JavaScript-for-the-Closure-Compiler).
 - If you're working in a TS file, you should explicitly type all variables and return types.
 You'll get ESLint warnings if you don't so if you're not sure use them as guidelines, and feel free to ask us for help!